blakedietz/blakedietz.me/content/blog/about/index.md

 I worked on the Treefort music festival mobile application and backing api for a few years as a volunteer.

-### Built and deployed servless apis
+### Built and deployed serverless apis

 I wrote the backing api in AWS Lambda, Dynamodb and APIGateway.
-During the last two years the api handled over 1m requests within a the festival timeframe each year.
+During the last two years the api handled over 1m requests within the festival timeframe each year.
 The api had an etl process that gathered backing data.
 There was also a ci/cd pipeline for each environment to enable iterative feature development.

 ### Hybrid application development